-Taylor Dupuis (voice)
+Taylor Dupuis (Nashville, TN)

 Taylor Dupuis is a singer, songwriter, and performer based in Nashville, TN.
 She began singing at the age of eight.
 Over the years she has been in and out of voice lessons and studied vocal performance at Columbia College Chicago.